Yükleniyor

 Struggling to breathe through your nose?
 A deviated septum may be the cause.
-Septoplasty in Turkey offers expert correction at affordable prices.
+Septoplasty in Turkey offers expert correction by experienced ENT specialists.

 A deviated septum occurs when the wall dividing the two nasal passages (the nasal septum) is displaced to one side.
 While mild deviations are common and symptom-free, severe cases cause chronic nasal obstruction, snoring and poor sleep quality.